 How to Cook Brisket in a Slow Cooker

-brisket on a cutting board
+Seasoned brisket on a cutting board.

 Rub with seasoning: Generously sprinkle the entire brisket with garlic salt, onion powder, seasoned salt, smoked paprika, and freshly ground black pepper.

-seasoned brisket on a cutting board
+Seasoned brisket cut in half on a cutting board.

-seasoned brisket placed in the crock pot
+Seasoned brisket placed in the crock pot.

 Add the other half of the brisket to the slow-cooker, fat-side up and pour the remaining half of the liquid mixture over the top portion of brisket.

-brisket cooking in a slow cooker
+Brisket cooking in a slow cooker.

-slow cooker brisket on a serving platter
+Slow cooker brisket on a white serving platter with pickle slices.

-More Easy Beef Recipes
+More Brisket Recipes

 Meet Becky Hardin

 Becky Hardin is a wife and mother living in Saint Louis Missouri.
 She founded The Cookie Rookie in 2012 as a creative way to share recipes.
-Now, she is a trusted resource for easy cooking around the world, being featured in Taste of Home, The Kitchn, ABC’s Home and Family, and more.
+Now, she is a trusted resource for easy cooking around the world, being featured in Taste of Home, The Kitchn, ABCโ€™s Home and Family, and more.
 Here at The Cookie Rookie she is the editor in chief of all recipes and continues to enjoy sharing her passion for cooking for busy families.
 She has since founded two additional food blogs, Easy Chicken Recipes and Easy Dessert Recipes.

-4.67 from 18 votes (13 ratings without comment)
+4.72 from 21 votes (13 ratings without comment)

 guest